+3. The vosotros/as form is the only one with an orthographic accent.
+Remember that this person is only used in Spain since in America they prefer to use ustedes

 4. When we read the vosotros/as form, you must take into account that it is the only to have the stress on the ending –like the infinitive.
 Others are stressed on the preceding syllable: escucho (I listen), escribes (you write), leemos (we read), viajan(they travel) but viajar (to travel) or escribís (you –plural- write)…

 Practice the conjugation of the regular verbs in th present

 Once you feel confident forming the regular verbs, move to the irregular ones.
-Irregular verbs deviate from the standard patterns in some way, but even most of these have endings that are similar to regular verbs patterns.
+Irregular verbs deviate from the standard patterns in some way, but even most of them have endings that are similar to regular verb patterns.
 Irregular verbs can also be organized into four main groups:

 - Stem changing verbs: querer (to want), dormir (to asleep), pedir (to ask for), jugar(to play)…